eps0003/EasyUI/README.md

 bool isHovering();
 // Can the component be clicked if it is hovered and unobstructed bool canClick();
+// Can the component be scrolled down if it is hovered and unobstructed bool canScrollDown();
-// Can the component be scrolled if it is hovered and unobstructed bool canScroll();
+// Can the component be scrolled up if it is hovered and unobstructed bool canScrollUp();
 ```

 ### Stack